lvendramin/TheGarageSandbox/README.md

   3. bind : Bind a request method and URI with a function to handle the request (WOW!
 Like SpringMVC =P)
   4. restLoop : Put this function on your loop to read http requests and automaticaly call your binds!
 (WOW!
 Like SpringMVC =P)

+## LCD Temperature
+- This small project was made to meet the requirements of a challenge of the CI&T 3D Printer
+- Further info will be posted

 #Disclaimer
 *Use by your own risks!
 Have fun and feel free to copy and use all this code!*